 The InSinkErator Evolution Compact also features 2-stage grinding technology, which processes food twice to produce an ultra-fine grind that won’t clog your plumbing system.
 With a height of 12.1 inches, its compact design is perfect for homes with restricted space under the sink.
 Best of all, it’s easy to install, but you will need to purchase the power cord separately.

-Best Budget: Waste King L-111 Garbage Disposal with Power Cord
+Waste King L-111 Garbage Disposal

 The Waste King L-111 is a lightweight, continuous-feed garbage disposal without a hefty price tag.
 The unit comes pre-installed with a 32-inch power cord means no electrical work or separate purchase is required.